Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Experiments

-The third experiment validated the imaging quality differentiation method described in Section~\ref{sec:geosot_evaluation} by executing a complete echo generation and focusing cycle on all three geometry feasible windows produced by Experiment~II for the Beijing AOI.
-Different observation geometries, although all satisfying the sensor visibility envelope, produced measurably different imaging quality outcomes.
+Experiment~II validates the imaging quality differentiation method described in Section~\ref{sec:geosot_evaluation} by executing a complete echo generation and focusing cycle on all three geometry feasible windows produced by Experiment~I for the Beijing AOI.
+Different observation geometries, although all satisfying the sensor visibility envelope, produce measurably different imaging quality outcomes.